 Additionally, I am a firm believer that nut-based cheeses are best when you make them at home.
-On My Darling Vegan you'll find several of my favorite cheese recipes including my Cheddar Cheese Ball, Hemp Seed Parmesan, and Cauliflower Queso.
-Today, I'm sharing another homemade cheese recipe.
+On My Darling Vegan, you'll find several of my favorite cheese recipes including my Cheddar Cheese Ball, Hemp Seed Parmesan, and Cauliflower Queso And today, I'm sharing another homemade cheese recipe.

 Let me introduce you to my Vegan Ricotta Cheese.

 There are several plant-based foods that are a popular base for homemade vegan ricotta.
 I prefer cashews in this ricotta recipe because of the natural richness and creaminess of the nut.
 When blended together with some nutritional yeast, lemon juice, and salt you get a creamy nut-based cheese that is incredibly versatile and satisfying.

 - Raw Cashews - This recipe can also be made with blanched almonds or macadamia nuts.